-5. Amendment of the supply chain management policy
+5. Adoption and amendment of the supply chain management policy

-- (1) The accounting officer must - (a) at least annually review the implementation of this Policy; and - (b) when the accounting officer considers it necessary, submit proposals for the amendment of this Policy to the council. - (2) If the accounting officer submits proposed amendments to the council that differs from the model policy issued by the National Treasury, the accounting officer must - - (a) ensure that such proposed amendments comply with the Regulations; and - (b) report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - (3) When amending this supply chain management policy the need for uniformity in supply chain practices, procedures and forms between organs of state in all spheres, particularly to promote accessibility of supply chain management systems for small businesses must be taken into account.
+- (1) The accounting officer must - (a) promptly prepare and submit a draft supply chain management policy complying with regulation 2 to the council of the municipality; - (b) at least annually review the implementation of this Policy; and - (c) when the accounting officer considers it necessary, submit proposals for the amendment of this Policy to the council. - (2) If the accounting officer submits proposed amendments to the council that differs from the model policy issued by the National Treasury, the accounting officer must - (a) ensure that such proposed amendments comply with the Regulations; and - (b) report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - (3) When preparing or amending this supply chain management policy the need for uniformity in supply chain practices, procedures and forms between organs of state in all spheres, particularly to promote accessibility of supply chain management systems for small businesses must be taken into account.